-I am a full-time PhD student at the Integra Lab.
+I am a Lecturer in Digital Media Technology at the DMT Lab.

 I started playing the piano when I was two and a half years old, and music has always been a key aspect of my life.
 I decided to pursue a career in music shifting away from classical piano playing in 2012, starting a degree in Music and New Technologies at the Conservatorio di Musica G. Tartini.
 In the three years spent there, I dove deeper into music theory and composition, broadening my knowledge in contemporary music and audio visual art installations.
 At the same time, I discovered my passion for developing software, and coding in general.
 This is the main reason why, after graduating with honours in July 2015, presenting a dissertation titled Undesired Signal, I applied for a one year traineeship at the Integra Lab, where I then decided to stay for my PhD.